Phú Yên province: Demography

 As of 2007 Phú Yên has a population of 880,700.
 It has a relatively small urban population (178,600), making up 20% of the province's population.
 With 174 people per square kilometer, it is also one of the least densely populated provinces of the South Central Coast.
 Population density is relatively high (exceeding 500/km^{2}) along the lower Đà Rằng River, but is lower than 50/km^{2} in much of the western part of the province.
 Average yearly population growth between 2000 and 2007 has been 1.3%, close to the regional average.
 Urban population growth has been faster with 2.2% per year on average.

 The vast majority of the population is ethnic Kinh.
 There are also minorities of Cham, E De, and Ba Na people.
 Significant minorities of Cham live in Đồng Xuân District and Sơn Hòa District and E De people in Sông Hinh District and Sơn Hòa District.
 Much smaller communities of Ba Na people also live in these three districts.

+The province has a tropical monsoon climate, characterized by hot and humid conditions and influenced by the oceanic climate.
+It experiences two distinct seasons: a rainy season from September to December and a dry season from January to August.
+The average annual temperature is 26.5 °C, and average annual rainfall is approximately 1,600–1,700 mm.